Stock Market News Today: Unraveling the Mysteries of Profitability

 Stock Market News Today & Market Manipulation

-I have always been intrigued by the similarity between the words “economy” and “ecology”.
-Both words are based on the same Greek root “Oikos” which means house, implying that both the ecology and the economy are environments we live in.
+I have always been intrigued by the similarity between “economy” and “ecology”.
+Both words are based on the same Greek root “Oikos” which means house, implying that the ecology and the economy are environments we live in.
 These two environments have other similarities.
 They are both complex and chaotic systems with a myriad of interrelationships.
 Both environments are inhabited by humans who are subject to their forces.
 They are both only dimly understood by science yet actively manipulated by people.
 Our ecological and economic environments are often hostile and unforgiving.

 So, we attempt to tame our surroundings.